 We continuously monitor our website’s accessibility based on automated testing.
 We have developed, and stringently follow, a style guide to ensure all our content is easy to read and is written in an accessible way.

-The Chelmsford City Council website was rated as ‘great’ or ‘excellent’ in the Silktide Index during 2020-21.
+The Chelmsford City Council website was rated as ‘great’ or ‘excellent’ in the Silktide Index in 2021 and 2022.

 We are working with suppliers to resolve any identified accessibility issues where we do not have direct control over their product.